 “Apple Diagnostics” can help you discover the root of the issue.
 So, run them on your notebook to find out the issue.

-macOS comes with Wireless Diagnostics utility that can let you detect common Wi-Fi issues.
-Moreover, this app can also help you monitor wireless connection for intermittent connectivity failures.
+macOS comes with a Wireless Diagnostics utility that can let you detect common Wi-Fi issues.
+Moreover, this app can also help you monitor wireless connections for intermittent connectivity failures.
 It also notifies you when a connectivity failure is detected.

-Step #1.
-Open Wireless Diagnostics on your Mac.
-You can take the help of Spotlight to quickly open it.
+- Open Wireless Diagnostics on your Mac.
+You can take the help of Spotlight to open it quickly.

 It shows the data rate of your network in Mbps.
 In most cases, the data rate is consistent.
 However, if you find it below par, it means something is wrong.

 There is a bottom graph called Signal.
-It shows the signal strength and measured noise and displayed as dBM, or Decibel-milliwatts.
+It shows the signal strength and measured noise and is displayed as dBM or Decibel-milliwatts.
 If you are wondering what they are, let me tell you that they are the commonly used unit of the power of radio signals.

 So, how do you find out whether the DNS is working or not?
 It’s quite simple.
 Open your web browser and enter the following URL: